 The Oblates of the Virgin Mary (OMV) are a religious community of priests and brothers faithful to the magisterium of the Catholic Church and working toward a rebirth of spirituality in today’s world.
 In joining the Oblates of the Virgin Mary, candidates actively participate in community life as they complete apostolic works, undergo careful spiritual direction, and study philosophy, theology, and the charism of the Oblates and their founder, Venerable Bruno Lanteri.

-What does it take to become an Oblate of the Virgin Mary?
+How do you become an Oblate of the Virgin Mary?

-Leland ThorpePostulant Seminarian
+Deacon Leland ThorpeOMV Seminarian

 In reviewing the past years with all the various movements of consolation and desolation, the thing that stood out most clearly to me was the security found in letting Our Lord look on me with love, and in calling to mind the words he spoke to my heart at various times: “Follow me.”
 “I chose you.”
 “Do not be afraid.”
 “You are precious and exalted in my eyes, and I love you.

-Br.
-Nathan MarzonieOMV, Seminarian
+Deacon Nathan MarzonieOMV Seminarian

 As our Patron, St. Joseph is an important intercessor, but also a model of virtue.
 I have personally experienced the important role of St. Joseph’s humble obedience in our Congregation’s works of accompaniment in spiritual direction and retreat ministry, both crucial for many people who are discerning the will of God in their lives.